Rules

 Semifinals and Finals

-• Along with Phase 1 submission, teams will need to include documentation from their high school (on official school letterhead) indicating they have permission to compete and that all students and the advisor
+- Along with Phase 1 submission, teams will need to include documentation from their high school (on official school letterhead) indicating they have permission to compete and that all students and the advisor are affiliated with the school.

 Prizes

-• All students on teams that submit and meet the minimum requirements of both deliverables will receive feedback following Phase 1 and participation certificates in April 2024.
+- All students on teams that submit and meet the minimum requirements of both deliverables will receive feedback following Phase 1 and participation certificates in April 2025.
 All semifinalists and finalists will also receive special certificates recognizing their achievements.

-• Each member of the 1st-place team will receive a 1st-place trophy, an opportunity to attend the Moneyball Academy: Training Camp, Moneyball Academy: Training Camp FLEX online program (Summer) or enrollment in a Global Youth Program Online Course: Future of the Business World, Essentials of Leadership free of charge, 1st-place certificates, and swag.
+Each member of the 1st-place team will receive a 1st-place trophy, an opportunity to attend the Moneyball Academy: Training Camp, Moneyball Academy: Training Camp FLEX online program (Summer) or enrollment in a Global Youth Program Online Course: Future of the Business World, Essentials of Leadership free of charge, plus 1st-place certificates, and swag.

-• Each member of the 2nd-place team will receive a 2nd-place trophy, virtual access to a Moneyball Academy guest speaker session, certificates, and swag.
+Each member of the 2nd-place team will receive a 2nd-place trophy, virtual access to a Moneyball Academy guest speaker session, certificates, and swag.

-• Each member of the 3rd-place team will receive a 3rd-place trophy, certificates, and swag.
+Each member of the 3rd-place team will receive a 3rd-place trophy, certificates, and swag.

-• All top-5 teams and their teacher-advisors are provided certificates.
+All top-5 teams and their teacher-advisors are provided certificates.

 Integrity